plone/documentation/about/styleguide.rst

 Links
 =====

-Please use inline links
+Sphinx can use two link styles, inline and via a link at the end of the page.
+Please only use inline links like this:

 .. code-block:: rst

     `Example <http://example.com>`_

-otherwise the URL is not attached to the context it is used in, and that makes it harder for translations to use the right expressions.
+otherwise the URL is not attached to the context it is used in, and that makes it harder for translators to use the right expressions.

 Syntax highlighting
 ===================